c08oprkiua/SMM-Level-Format-Documentation/metadata.md

 The name of the level is something you can actually likely see yourself if you load the .cdt into a hex editor.
 It starts at the byte offset `0x28` and continues for 66 bytes, with a 1 byte gap of information between each character, which I'm guessing is for the sake of properly reading each character or something.
 This, if my math is right, means that there is a hard coded limit of about 33 characters for a level name.

 Starting at offset `0x6A` is the mode, with a length of 2 bytes.
 This refers to which Mario game the level is in.
-These will be a tw0 characters, as follows:
+These will be two characters, as follows:
 * M1: Super Mario Bros.
 * M3: Super Mario Bros.
 3
 * MW: Super Mario World